ucb-ist-drupal/ucberkeley_cas-7/README.md

 Specific versions of the above modules are specified in ucberkeley_cas-7.x.make.
 If your site is using unsupported versions of these modules, you'll be notified of the problem when you attemp to enable UC Berkeley CAS.

+The following modules must be disabled before you can install UC Berkeley CAS:
+* Overlay
+  * Overlay is a Drupal core module that is enabled by default on a plain Drupal 7 site.
+It prevents the UC Berkeley CAS installer from displaying important messages at the end of installation.
+UC Berkeley CAS will politely request that you disable this module if it is enabled at the time of installation.
+It's fine if you want to re-enable Overlay after installing UC Berkeley CAS.
+(Overlay doesn't provide any important functionality.
+It is disabled by default on Open Berkeley sites.)
 <a name="registration">
 ## CalNet Registration ##
 </a>